how to Start the New year fresh with an organized pantry!

 - Put kid snacks where they can reach them.

 - Put things you don’t want the kids to reach hidden and/or out of reach.

 - Consider putting labels on bins, baskets and containers to help stay organized

 - Place heavy items in spots that are easy to access.

-- Give a final consideration to balance, colors and aesthetics to really make your project shine!
+- Give a final consideration to balance, colors and aesthetics to really make your organized pantry shine!

 How good does it feel to have an organized pantry?
 We know, right?
-It feels amazing!!!
-Well, we recommend using this success to motivate you to continue…onward and upward, Friends!
-You can use this same step-by-step process for all your storage areas: closets, cupboards, even drawers in you home.
+It feels amazing.
+Well, we recommend using this success to motivate you to continue onward and upward, Friends!
+You can use this same step-by-step process for all your storage areas: closets, cupboards, even drawers in your home.

 Pro Tip: Make an organizing calendar and set a goal to organize one area a week.

 Can you imagine how great you would feel?
 The more you do the easier it gets, even addictive.
 Now we’re talking about a great transformation.
 You’ve got this.
 Leave us a comment and tell us how you do.
 We can’t wait to hear about your successes.

 Jodie and I would like to say a special thank you to our friends at Better Homes & Gardens at Walmart for partnering with us for 2018.
 We will be bringing you a new challenge every month as part of the Better Homes & Gardens Live Better Influencer Network.
 You can find the Better Homes & Gardens brand line carried exclusively by Walmart.
 Follow BHG on Facebook, Instagram, Twitter, and Pinterest.